How to Create Customizable SkyView GPS/GNSS Antenna Reception Quality Pattern (Coverage Heat Map) Reports? (In Microsoft® Excel)

 Users are free to try with other compatible spreadsheet programs, such as Google Sheets, Apple Numbers, LibreOffice Calc, etc. However, full compatibility is not guaranteed, and some modifications may be required.

 Note: The USA GPS global navigation satellite system is geosynchronous.
 That is, their satellites' orbits take exactly 1/2 sideral day (about 12 hours).
-From the antenna's point for view, the satellites in each of the six orbital planes always follow the same trail on the sky.
+From the antenna's point of view, the satellites in each of the six orbital planes always follow the same trail on the sky and will be in view every 24 hours.
 So, monitoring GPS only for more than 48 hours, may not provide any significant improvements to the coverage graph.
 It will just repaint the same trails over and over, such as this 13+ days test with GPS only (below).

 Sky View plot using GPS only for more than 13 days

 It is recommended to combine the GPS constellation with any of the other satellite systems, which don't have orbital cycles that are exact multiples of the sideral day, like GLONASS (8/17), BeiDou (9/17) or Galileo (10/17).
 Their trails will be slightly offset (with reference to the antenna's ground position) every time they complete each orbit, helping to paint a better coverage picture by slowly scanning the sky, drawing different trail lines each time.
-GPS+Galileo or GPS+BeiDou are good complements.
+GPS+Galileo or GPS+BeiDou are good complements, when using dual constellation receivers and/or antennas.
+For quad constellation receiver, it is recommended to record all four and all their bands, since they can be viewed separately.

 View of the individual 72-hour results for one multi-band antenna under test